ant-8/GUI-Grounding-via-Iterative-Shrinking/README.md

 ## Abstract

-GUI grounding, the task of identifying a precise location on an interface image from a natural language query, plays a crucial role in enhancing the capabilities of Vision-Language Model (VLM) agents.
+Graphical User Interface (GUI) grounding plays a crucial role in enhancing the capabilities of Vision-Language Model (VLM) agents.
 While general VLMs, such as GPT-4V, demonstrate strong performance across various tasks, their proficiency in GUI grounding remains suboptimal.
 Recent studies have focused on fine-tuning these models specifically for one-shot GUI grounding, yielding significant improvements over baseline performance.
-We introduce a visual prompting framework called Iterative Narrowing (IN) to further enhance the performance of both general and fine-tuned models in GUI grounding.
-For evaluation, we tested our method on a comprehensive benchmark comprising different UI platforms.
+We introduce a visual prompting framework that employs an iterative narrowing mechanism to improve the performance of both general and fine-tuned models in GUI grounding by up to 61%.
+For evaluation, we tested our method on a comprehensive benchmark comprising various UI platforms and provided the code to reproduce our results.

 | Models              | Baseline | IN (n=3)    |